raspberrypilearning/astronaut-reaction-times/en/step_1.md

 ---
 title: What you will learn
 ---
-- Recall how to use join operators in Scratch to concatonate strings
+- Recall how to use join operators in Scratch to concatenate strings
-- Recall how to use the random operator to choose tandom times in Scratch
+- Recall how to use the random operator to choose random times in Scratch
 - Recall how to use the multiplier operator in Scratch
 ---
 --- /collapse ---